News

 Badger’s Pouch, the bar, will be open from 2.00 pm

-After the Friday evening reading and mini-book launch, Karaoke entertainment will be available from8.00 pm in the bar, organised by Helen Rye and Christopher Allen.
+After the Friday evening readings and mini-book launches, Karaoke entertainment will be available from 8.30 pm in the bar, organised by Helen Rye and Christopher Allen.
 Chill out room for quiet chats also available.

 Bookshop